 UPFITS

 The Lessor shall provide and construct tenant improvements to the Premises consisting of office, restrooms and breakroom, all totaling approximately 5,886 SF and built in accordance with the specifications established in the Standard Commercial Office Specifications attached to the Lease as Exhibit C (collectively, the “Upfits”).
-The Overall Floor Plan and Office Plan sketches attached to the Lease as Exhibit D provide further details regarding the location and scope of Upfits.
+The Overall Floor Plan and Office Plan sketches attached to the Lease as Exhibit B, D, and E provide further details regarding the location and scope of Upfits.
+Exhibit A attached to the Lease shows paved and marked twenty (20) trailer drop spaces.
 Lessor shall (i) obtain and provide detailed construction drawings, (ii) seek and obtain all buildings permits to complete the Upfits; and (iii) pursue construction in a good and workmanlike manner in compliance with all applicable laws, codes, and regulations.
 Lessor shall substantially complete the Upfits within 120 days of execution of the Lease.

 Requirements for the Upfits are outlined below: